The God of Small Beginnings

 - Strive first for the Kingdom of God

 - Pursue peace

 In other words, the encouragement from the Lord is to play—play to win.
-Play for a kingdom win, even if it we think the start is a small beginning.
-Pray the Lord of the harvest to give you a God sized dream.
+Play for a kingdom win, even if it you think the start is a small start.
+Pray the Lord of the harvest to give you a God-sized dream.
 It will start small, as all initiatives do.

 Nelson is the generic Evangelical baby-boomer.
 Born in 1946, raised in the C&MA, he attended Urbana ’67 in college.
 He holds an MS degree in Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext, and serves in program development.
 Locally he attends a Torah study and is chairman of the sewer commission to serve among unchurched leaders.